 - To make the coating, whisk the sugar and cinnamon together in a small bowl.
 One at a time, dunk each donut into the melted butter (on both sides) then roll them in the cinnamon sugar and toss well to coat.

 - Repeat until all of the donuts are coated.

 - Storage and make ahead: Donuts can be kept in an airtight container for up to 2 days.

 - Recipe from Sift Magazine, a King Arthur Flour publication.
 Fall 2015

 - Cuisine: American

-Keywords: apple cider donuts, cider donuts, baked apple cider donuts
+Keywords: apple cider donuts, baked apple cider doughnuts, apple cider donuts recipe